liabru/matter-js/README.md

 ### Usage

-Visit the [Getting started](https://github.com/liabru/matter-js/wiki/Getting-started) wiki page for a minimal usage example.
+Visit the [Getting started](https://github.com/liabru/matter-js/wiki/Getting-started) wiki page for a minimal usage example which should work in both browsers and Node.js.
-Also see the [Rendering](https://github.com/liabru/matter-js/wiki/Rendering) wiki page, which also shows how to use your own game loop.
+Also see the [Running](https://github.com/liabru/matter-js/wiki/Running) and [Rendering](https://github.com/liabru/matter-js/wiki/Rendering) wiki pages, which show how to use your own game and rendering loops.

 ### Tutorials